Don't Think LbNA #: 45376

 From the 101 Freeway exit at Hollywood Blvd, head north on Bronson Ave.
 The theater is on Franklin, just west of Bronson.
 Continue north on Bronson until it ends, turn left onto Canyon Dr and continue north.
 Enter the the gates of Bronson Canyon on the west end of Griffith Park, drive all the way to the end and park on the left.

-Continue north on the wide trail.
-Go past a dragon, cross a small bridge, go past several rocks, then veer left and go uphill.
-Round a gentle corner, pass a boulder on the left and then a really cool tree on the right.
-Stop when you reach a second boulder just before a sharp turn to the left and northwest.
+Continue north on the wide trail, cross a small bridge, veer left and go uphill.
+Up and up past the Giving Tree on the right.
+Stop when you reach a sharp turn that goes left and northwest.
+Just before the curve is a small boulder on the left.

-Standing at the boulder, look northeast at 50 degrees uphill and you'll see a slight path heading up to some cacti.
-At the cacti it splits, so go left, round a curve right then curve left and pass under a canopy of small trees.
-Actually, it will one day again be a canopy, but right now it's recovering from recent fires.
-At the end of this small grove, look to the right a few feet for a large rock, with smaller rocks behind it covering the box.
+Standing at the boulder, look northeast at 50 degrees uphill and you'll see a slight path heading up to some cacti (Update: you'll see there cacti, and once you start walking you'll find remnants of the path).
+At the cacti it splits, so go left, round a curve right between the cacti, then curve left and up.
+You'll pass under a canopy of small trees.
+Actually, it will one day again be a canopy, but right now it's recovering from recent fires (Update: it has never recovered, but you'll know it as you pass under the low, gnarled arches).
+After the last arch in the grove, look to the right a few feet for a large rock, with smaller rocks behind it covering the box (Update: the large rock has a thorny bush beside it).